Miner34dev/Minetest-log-data-extractor/README.md

 - Download this module from [here](https://github.com/Miner34dev/Minetest-log-data-extractor/releases) or, for the latest development version, [here](https://github.com/Miner34dev/Minetest-log-data-extractor/archive/refs/heads/main.zip)
 - Extract the archive
 - Copy mt_log_data_extractor.py to your project folder
+# Contributing
+If you would like to contribute to this project you can do so through GitHub by forking the repository and sending a pull request (PR).
+You can also simply report issues (bugs).

+**We also need a icon for this project**